carlos-m-a/basic-projects/django-basic-minimum/README.md

 * Clone this repository
 * Create a virtual environment (e.g.:'venv' with virtualenv)
 * Create a database in your local RDBMS for this project
-* Create a '.env' from 'env-variables-example.txt', in the same folder that 'settings.py', and fill every single field with your local/custom data
+* Create a '.env' from 'env-variables-example.txt', in the same folder that 'settings.py', and fill every single field with your local-custom data
 * Install every package in requeriments.txt (pip install -r requeriments.txt)
 * python manage.py makemigrations
 * python manage.py migrate